CMU-15-239/BWTSmartphone/README.md

 Naturally, the produced .apk is designed to run exclusively on the Android platform.
 The packaged .apk file is located in ```BWTTeacher\bin``` after compiling.

-***Note:*** *The website must be launched **before** the teahcer app.
+***Note:*** *The website must be launched before the teacher app.
 The teacher app makes calls to the server's database, and if the website isn't running, the Hangman game will not populate with any words.
-These are both known bugs.*
+This is a known bug.*

 12-17.
 Input and Output Files